Starlink vs. Comcast

 That really depends on what cable internet you have available.
 Starlink can compete with some lower-end cable packages, at least in terms of download speeds.
 However, Starlink will have higher latency than cable, and top-tier cable plans will almost certainly be much faster.
 Starlink is also more expensive than most cable packages.

 No, Starlink is not as fast as Comcast Xfinity.
-Xfinity offers speeds up to 1,200Mbps, whereas Starlink maxes out around 220Mbps.
-Starlink might be as fast as some low-end Comcast plans, but you’ll also likely pay a lot more for it.
+Xfinity offers speeds up to 1,200Mbps in most regions, whereas Starlink maxes out at around 220Mbps.
+Starlink might be as fast as some low-end Xfinity plans, but you’ll also likely pay a lot more for it.

 What’s the downside of Starlink?

 Starlink is a great service with a lot of positives, including fast speeds (for satellite), nationwide availability, and unlimited data.
 However, it’s not perfect.
-It’s very expensive, the equipment fees are high (as much as $2,500!), and it’s been plagued with waitlists and frequent changes to the service lineup.
+It’s very expensive, the equipment fees are high (as much as $2,500!), and customer service is nearly non-existent.
 Overall, Starlink isn’t a bad service, but we’d caution you to do some research before jumping in.

 Written by